 The Breede Valley Municipality remains committed to the cause of bringing respectable services to all households.
 We as a municipality acknowledge the fact that households are faced with numerous difficulties, ranging from social to economic challenges.
 We view our role as integral in addressing these challenges to improve quality of life and will therefore continue to play our part by creating a conducive environment for job creation and social development in our community.
-It should be understood that not all plans will be completed within the timeframes due to various unforeseen challenges, but Breede Valley Municipality is committed in ensuring that all projects commenced are completed.
+Not all plans will be completed within the timeframes due to various unforeseen challenges, but Breede Valley Municipality is committed in ensuring that all projects commenced are completed.

 This budget serves the purpose of outlining future service delivery objectives by reflecting on the past financial years in planning for anticipated future developments / realizations.
-The current reality that we are facing has to date had devastating effects on our communities and those in surrounding municipalities through the loss income, work and lives.
-This COVID 19 Pandemic changed the way in which we conduct our daily lives and how we interact with each other, posing new and unprecedented challenges to us demanding solutions in order for us to survive and progress to our vision of a 'A unique and caring Valley of service excellence, opportunity and growth'.
+The devastating effects post COVID 19 on our communities and those in surrounding municipalities resulted in loss of income, work, and lives and has been worsened through continuous loadshedding.
+We were all forced to change the way in which we conduct business, our daily lives, and how we interact with each other, posing new and unprecedented challenges to us demanding solutions in order for us to survive and progress to our vision of a 'A unique and caring Valley of service excellence, opportunity and growth'.